KingPepinoo/mod-updater/README.md

 API Changes: None

 # Installation
 To use this script, ensure you have Python installed on your machine.
-You can download Python from the official website.
+You can download Python from the Microsoft Store.

 Steps to Run the Script
 Clone or download this repository.